 For ECAL, this new programme strengthens its global strategy: “We have been able to establish a global partnership with EPFL giving our Bachelor and Master students access to a new Electronic Makers Lab, emerging technologies, and strong expertise.
 The new research assistant positions contribute to creating knowledge in emerging disciplines where design will have to play a major role”, ECAL Director Alexis Georgacopoulos explains.

 The programme started in the fall of 2014.
-The application process for the 2017 edition is already open.
+The application process for the 2018 edition is still open.
 Only a few candidates are accepted each year, leading to a very international and selective team.
 They receive a salary for their work as research assistants, allowing them to be financially independent.